facebookarchive/caffe2/_docs/getting-started/mac.md

 [![Build Status](https://travis-ci.org/caffe2/caffe2.svg?branch=master)](https://travis-ci.org/caffe2/caffe2)

-## Anaconda Install Path

 The Mac build works easiest with Anaconda.
 Always pull the latest from github, so you get any build fixes.
 See the Troubleshooting section below for tips.

-### Required Dependencies
+## Anaconda Install Path

 [Anaconda](https://www.continuum.io/downloads).
 Python 2.7 version is needed for Caffe2, and Anaconda is recommended.
 Skip this section to find brew/pip install directions if you are not using Anaconda.

-This will install caffe2 in your home directory
+The following will install caffe2 in your home directory

 ```bash
 git clone https://github.com/caffe2/caffe2.git